-The COVID-19 pandemic has seen more than its fair share of winners and losers.
-Winners have included online giants such as Amazon, which has benefited from growing numbers of people shopping online.
-Similarly, supermarkets have done well because they were able to remain open while many other businesses had to shut their doors.
-Online conferencing tools such as Zoom have also seen huge growth.
-However, on the other hand, many people have lost their jobs, seen their businesses struggle or fail, or found their self-employment income drying up.
-This has led many people to realise: “I can’t pay my tax bill!”
+The COVID-19 pandemic saw more than its fair share of winners and losers.
+Winners included online giants such as Amazon, which benefited from growing numbers of people shopping online.
+Similarly, supermarkets did well because they were able to remain open while many other businesses had to shut their doors.
+Online conferencing tools such as Zoom also saw huge growth.
+However, on the other hand, many people lost their jobs, saw their businesses struggle or fail, or found their self-employment income drying up.
+This led many people to realise: “I can’t pay my tax bill!”
 And now we have energy bills and taxes increasing at alarming rate too, as the government attempts to address rising inflation.

 The number of people struggling with taxes is growing

 Unsurprisingly, the number of people struggling with their tax bills has increased exponentially.
 According to this newspaper report, recent research has found that the number of people struggling with their tax bills is six times higher than it was after the global financial crisis ended.

 The figures quoted in the article are quite an eye-opener.
 They include the following: